NTT-EMEA-COPILOT/sdvi-partner-silo/workbook/02-preset.md

 From the left hand menu select the `Notification Presets` menu item and select `create` after ellipsis expansion on the upper right corner.

+Other documentation on crating rules and presets can be found [here](https://sdvi.my.site.com/support/s/article/Introduction-to-Rules-and-Presets)

 ![Create Notification](images/create_notification.png)

 Fill the form with the proper values and click on `Save`: